AyaRayanx/locamonda-/README.md

 └── Program.cs
 ```

-Entity Framework Core is used for database access and migrations, while ASP.NET Core Identity handles authentication and user roles.
+Entity Framework Core is used for database access and migrations, while ASP.NET Core Identity handles authentication and role management.

 ## User Roles